ISISComputingGroup/ibex_developers_manual/Lua.md

 my_func()
 ```

 I can call `my_func` as it will be in the global variables of my new script.
-This means the require statement is poluting my namespace, to get around this we can change `importable_script.lua` to read:
+This means the require statement is polluting my namespace, to get around this we can change `importable_script.lua` to read:

 ```
 local available_functions = {}